zktuong/dandelion/README.md

 ## Required database
-Last but not least, you will need download the database folder in this repository manually and place them somewhere accessible and export them as environmental variables in your `~/.bash_profile` so that dandelion and the blast programs can access them properly.
+Last but not least, you will need download the database folder in this repository and place them somewhere accessible.
+The the igblast and germline database folders were originally sourced from immcantation's [docker image](https://hub.docker.com/r/kleinstein/immcantation) and the other two were curated by me.
+I've uploaded a compressed version in [here](database) that you should be able to download easily.
+Once you've unpacked the folders, export the the path to the database folders as environmental variables in your `~/.bash_profile` like below so that dandelion and the blast programs can access them properly.

-So for example, clone this repository into `~/Documents`
+So for example, if I unpack into `~/Documents`
 ```bash
 # set up environmental variables
 export GERMLINE=~/Documents/dandelion/database/germlines/